opalj/java-bytecode-disassembler/README.md

 ### Usage

 To use the package simply right-click on a .class file in the tree-view and click on Opal-Disassemble.
 This should open a new tab with the disassembled view.
 In the settings you can select whether you want to open .class files with the disassembler by default.
+You can also view a three-address code representation of an entire class file by clicking Show 3-Address-Code.
+To show the three-address code for a single method, right-click on the method name in a disassembled .class file and select the respective item.

 ### Problems